cables-gl/cables/doc/dev_Hello_Op/dev_hello_op.md

 });
 ```

 Once the value of `myInPort` changed, all code in the function `myInPort.onValueChange` will be executed.
 The first line is `this.log('My In Port changed to:' + myInPort.get());` which just prints the value of `myInPort` to the browser’s developer console.
-Check out the [Developer Console Tutorial](developer_console_tutorial.md) for some tips on how to use it.
 The next line writes the value to our output port. `myInPort.get()` returns the value of our in port and `myOutPort.set(...)` sets the value of our out port.

 Your op-code should look like this now: